rootCircle/acads/pages/Post Midsems - Computer Networks.md

 				- Accepts out of order segment (waiting for seq=101, but can accept 150th too if window size allows)
 			- ##### Go Back N
 				- Sending acummulative acknowledgements, of multiple packets at once.
+				- If one fails, then send all again!
 	- ### Retransmission in TCP
 		- #### Timeout based
 			- Resend packet after timeout if ACK not received for it.